 If an investor buys shares, then the concept is simple – he has no shares yet and places a buy order to buy shares.
 The ownership of the shares changes with the transaction.
 At the end of the transaction, the buyer who previously did not have the shares now has the shares.
 The seller, who previously owned the shares, now does not have the shares anymore.

 How is it about short-selling shares with a broker?
 Is it possible to simply sell something you don’t have to go short?
-Actually, not directly.
+Actually, not directly, short selling is a bit more complex.
 Imagine every investor would short stocks, and no one would buy them.
 At some point, more shares would have been sold than issued, and it’s impossible to sell something that does not exist.
 Each transaction, no matter if it is a buying or selling order, needs a counterpart.

 The regulators require the broker to ensure that real-existing shares cover each short-selling transaction.
 The broker who offer short selling stocks to their clients acts as a middle-man.
 A middle-man, because the broker locates shares and lends them “virtually” to the trader.